brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.21 New Filter I
 _250 PTS_
 Let's add some result filtering options to our page.
 We want to be able to click on a filter and highlight the corresponding tours with a .highlight class.
 Go ahead and get started by creating the click handler for the .on-sale filter from the #filters list.
 Don't worry about the contents of the click handler function, we'll get it working in the next few challenges.

+##3.22 New Filter II
+_250 PTS_
+Now let's make these filters work!
+Inside our event handler, find all .tour elements and filter() for only those that have a class of .on-sale.
+Add a class of highlight to only these filtered tours on click.